 The majority of accommodation is ski-in ski-out which makes getting everyone onto the snow a relatively straight-forward affair each day.
 The après-ski scene is fairly laid back, and the families will love the water park at the Radisson Blu.

 Wengen is an attractive, pedestrianised village that oozes charm and offers a remarkably warm welcome.
 It’s easy to see why families love it here.
 A traditional mountain railway takes you up into the magical village.
-Situated in the spectacularly scenic Jungfrau region, the views over the Eiger are incredible.
+Situated in the spectacularly scenic Jungfrau ski area, the views over the Eiger are incredible.
 It’s one of the quietest ski resorts at half term and certainly one of the most magical.

 Families looking for something a little special will love the peace and quiet here.
 Wooden chalets, cosy mountain huts and beautiful tree-lined pistes make for the perfect Alpine retreat.
 Off the snow, try out one of the resort’s tobogganing runs.
 Or for something a little different, have a go at curling on Wengen’s natural ice-rink.

 The resort of Westendorf is one of Austria’s quietest ski resorts at half term.
 However, by no means does it compromise on ski area.
-The resort is part of the SkiWelt – one of Austria’s largest linked ski areas – with over 280km of piste.
+The ski resort is part of the SkiWelt – one of Austria’s largest linked ski areas – with over 280km of piste.

 The village itself is very family-friendly with fantastic nursery slopes for beginners, right above the village.
 There are excellent ski schools here that make a real effort to ensure learning to ski is fun.
 Parents can feel confident leaving their children in ski school and heading off to explore the wider SkiWelt area.
 The slopes across the area tend to remain quiet and are unintimidating making this a great area of intermediates too.
 The mountain restaurants are mostly family-run and more than welcoming.
 Plus, there’s the added bonus of being easier on the wallet than French and Swiss resorts.